Yann39/jahia-docker/README.md

 Modules from the _modules_ folder will automatically be deployed.

-Tomcat is executed with **JPDA** support so it can be directly debugged from your local IDE.
+Tomcat is executed with **JPDA** support, so it can be directly debugged from your local IDE.

-Finally you should end up with 2 running containers :
+Finally, you should end up with 2 running containers :
   - `jahia-x.x.x.x_mysql` : MySQL container listening on port **3306** (exposed as 3306)
   - `jahia-x.x.x.x_tomcat` : Jahia container with Tomcat listening on port **8080** (exposed as 8080)